 Accidents associated with Silos, Slurry Stores or Pits

-Grain silos and slurry pits are extremely dangerous and can cause drowning or asphyxiation if anybody falls in by mistake.
+Grain silos and slurry pits are extremely dangerous and can cause drowning or asphyxiation if anyone falls in by mistake.
 There are also the additional risks of getting dermatitis from exposure to contaminants stored in such facilities or inhaling toxic fumes leading to industrial diseases, for example, asthma.

 Hearing injury caused by high levels of noise

-Farm machinery and farm vehicles can make excessive noise when in use and this can cause loss of hearing or tinnitus if noise deadening measures are not put in place.
-The excessive noise should be monitored and reduced at the source by local noise deadening measures.
+Farm machinery and farm vehicles can make excessive noise when in use and this can cause loss of hearing or tinnitus if noise-deadening measures are not put in place.
+The excessive noise should be monitored and reduced at the source by local noise-deadening measures.

 Illnesses caused by vibrating farm tools

-Farm machinery and tools such as chainsaws can lead to vibratory injuries such as Hand Arm Vibration Syndrome (HAVS) if used incorrectly without proper training.
+Farm machinery and tools such as chainsaws can lead to vibratory injuries such as Hand-Arm-Vibration Syndrome (HAVS) if used incorrectly without proper training.

 Please get in touch if you believe your injury or illness has been caused by farm work.